Code-Institute-Submissions/ms1-2-astra-rental/README.md

 - on very small devices, the main divs and text might be cutted on top

-### Fixed bugs
+### Fixed bugs, respective solutions
 - navbar bottom could have been confused with the background, added a small border
-- navbar animations don't follow you whenever you scroll the page
+- navbar animations don't follow you whenever you scroll the page, added a scrollspy component
-- section's top are a bit cropped when you click on the navbar's links, needed to ad some room
+- section's top are a bit cropped when you click on the navbar's links, needed to add some padding
-- couldn't add a backgroung image to carousel's slides
+- couldn't add a backgroung image to carousel's slides, rebuilt the carousel manually and fixed the img paths

 ## Credits